SaguiTech/Canary/README.md

 Features
 --------

-- Code without annoyng semicolons;
+- Code without annoying semicolons;
 - and the $ preceding variables.

 Example